-The government agency issued an announcement in 2002 regarding the practice of individuals earning frequent-flier miles or promotional benefits as a result of using an airline card for their business travel.
-There had apparently been a question about whether these perks added to an individual's income.
-The answer was no.
+The IRS did, in fact, offer an explanation back in a 2002 announcement involving the practice of individuals earning frequent-flier miles or promotional benefits as a result of using an airline credit card for their business travel.

 "Consistent with prior practice, the IRS will not assert that any taxpayer has understated his federal tax liability by reason of the receipt or personal use of frequent-flier miles or other in-kind promotional benefits attributable to the taxpayer's business or official travel," the agency wrote in the announcement.